Chendog03/go-kart-AI/README.md

 Written in C#.
 Started ~ Dec 2020

 "kartPhysics.cs" is the primary file.
-Other files are used but are worthless to assess (only basic variable assignment).
+Other files not listed are used but are worthless to assess (only basic variable assignment).